rlseaton/superdogpit/README.md

 The Super Dogpit Minecraft server is a private Spigot server for the Dogpit Discord channel.

-This documents lists all installed plugins on the server, along with usage instructions from a player's perspective.
+This document lists all installed plugins on the server, along with usage instructions from a player's perspective.

 # Non-Plugin Notes and Modifications
 - **Cats** (not ocelots), **wolves** (both wild and tame), and **parrots** are ***INVULNERABLE** on this server.
 - There is a **community storage** center in the building at spawn where you can donate resources to other players.
-- The **Dogpit Teleport Network** central hub is located adjacent to spawn.
+- The **Dogpit Teleport Network** (DTN) central hub is located adjacent to spawn.
 You can use the booths there to travel to far away places.
 - All players get a free **elytra** automatically, and more can be found in community storage.

 # Installed Plugins